-The Office of Office of Accessible Services Individualized for Students (OASIS) at East Stroudsburg University of Pennsylvania provides accommodations and services to students with documented disabilities (i.e., specific learning disabilities, attention-deficit/hyperactivity disorder, chronic illnesses, mobility impairments, deaf/hard of hearing, blind/low vision, psychiatric disabilities, traumatic brain injuries and other disabilities not specified) that result in substantial limitation of a major life activity.
-The faculty members in OASIS provide basic services and facilities accommodations for eligible students with disabilities who self-identify with a disability, provide appropriate supporting documentation and request services.
+OASIS at East Stroudsburg University of Pennsylvania provides accommodations and services to students with documented disabilities (i.e., specific learning disabilities, attentiondeficit/hyperactivity disorder, chronic illnesses, mobility impairments, deaf/hard of hearing, blind/low vision, psychiatric disabilities, traumatic brain injuries and other disabilities not specified) that result in substantial limitation of a major life activity.
+The faculty members in OASIS provide basic services and facilities accommodations for eligible students with disabilities who selfidentify with a disability, provide appropriate supporting documentation and request services.

 Students who request accommodations are responsible for initiating the process with OASIS and for requesting academic or environmental accommodations.
 OASIS asks that individuals requesting services (accommodations and/or access) complete the self-disclosure and request for services form, including a description of the student's disability, the disability's likely impact on your educational experiences and the successful use of accommodations in the past.
-These forms are available on the website at www.esu.edu/caps under Disability Services.
+These forms are available online at www.esu.edu/disabilityservices